nadirizr/dazel/README.md

 # This can be a python iterable, or a comma-separated string.
 DAZEL_ENV_VARS=[]

+# The GPUs to expose to the Docker container, "all" for every installed GPU
+DAZEL_GPUS=""

 # The name of the network on which to load all run dependencies and dazel container.
 # If you are using a docker-compose.yml file to load the environment, this must
 # be the network name to which all of the necessary dependencies are connected.